nicolajthor/starter-hugo-academic/content/authors/admin/_index.md

 title: Nicolaj Thor
 role: Economics PhD Student
 avatar_filename: nico.jpeg
-bio: "I'm a PhD student in Economics at Brown.
+bio: "I'm a PhD student in Economics at Brown University.
 Previously, I was a predoctoral research fellow at [Opportunity Insights](https://opportunityinsights.org/) based at Harvard.
-I am interested in economic mobility, behavioural economics, development economics, and the role of social capital and networks.
-I completed my BA in Economics with a minor in Applied Maths at NYU Abu Dhabi in 2019."
+I am interested in economic mobility, development economics, and the role of social capital and networks.
+I completed my BA in Economics with a minor in Applied Maths at NYU Abu Dhabi in 2019 and received my MA in Economics from Brown in 2023.
+You can reach me at thor@brown.edu."
 interests:
+  - Economic Mobility
+  - Development Economics
   - Social Capital and Networks
-  - Behavioural Economics
-  - Development Economics
 social:
   - icon: github
     icon_pack: fab